About The Quadrilateral And Why I’m Taking The Newsletter Plunge

-I’m Geoff Shackelford and I’ve been at this golf media thing over 25 years now.
+I’m Geoff Shackelford and I’ve been at this golf media thing over 28 years now.
 First books, then magazine and internet writing for all of the golf publications.
 Since 2003 I’ve been the purveyor of GeoffShackelford.com.
-In between I’ve done golf architecture work, podcasting, Golf Channel contributing and Twittering.
+In between I’ve done golf architecture work, podcasting, Golf Channel contributing, Twittering, writing, taking photos and now preparing to read my stuff on Chat GPT.

 This is a nice way of saying I’ve pivoted to new forms of media since the late 90s.
 Usually reluctantly giving how fleeting format so clearly seem.
 (You must be on Vine ASAP, it’s where the kids are at!).
-I never expected to talk on television or host a podcast and if you’d asked me a year ago about newsletters I’d have said: I get too much email already.
+I never expected to talk on television or host a podcast and if you’d asked me about newsletters I’d have said: I get too much email already.
+Now the ten I read daily are essential to starting my day.

 Stars and history.
 I’m from the Jenkins school of loving the timeless stories and the all-time greats.
 I cringe at rally-killers and game-story spoilers, but that’s life in the major championship world and part of their allure.
 The upcoming run of major venues means we have the chance to relive great moments from past events at the venues and translate what we might learned from those epic weeks of yesteryear.

 Architecture and course setup.
 If you’ve seen my work dating to the mid-90s, you know I love golf architecture.
 Previewing venues is both educational for those intrigued by course design, but also important in determining who the course might favor.
-The chance to highlight the work of architects and superintendents preparing these special arenas is particularly exciting in the newsletter format because I know Grand Slam fans enjoy such coverage.
+In 2023 I took readers in depth on L.A.
+North, which I had a hand in restoring as part of the Hanse Design effort to bring back George Thomas and Billy Bell’s masterful redesign.

 The business of majors.
-Golf’s major publications have completely abandoned this side of coverage.
+Golf’s major publications have abandoned this side of coverage in pursuit of projecting faux cool.
 In my experience, editors looking for hits or fearful of conflicts loathe such story stories and fear they will upset the coveted millennial audience.
 Core golf fans are generally successful in business but web traffic goals kill all but those obviously-sponsored stories.
 Not at The Quadrilateral.

 The business of majors, II.
 The way we watch majors will change dramatically in the next few years, whether the technology and audience are ready or not.
 A pay-per-view major will happen this decade.
 Monitoring.

 Television.
 So much of a major’s impression, gravitas and respectability depends on its television presentation.
-Free of any conflicts, I can cover the amazing work (and sometimes questionable decisions) by networks.
+Free of any conflicts, I can cover the amazing work (and sometimes odd decisions) by networks.

 Merchandise.
 I will not be hawking it unless demanded, but I will cover the merch like I have through the years at various publications and at GeoffShackelford.com.
 It’s big business and a fun part of the majors.